Clearhill Celebrates 25 Years in Business

 I recently read an interesting study by Sean Curtis, which showed the measurable and impressive effect of increased dwell time on centre revenue.
 Shopping centres evolved from the perception of a collection of stores to a community location where visitors came to relax, eat, play… and spend.
 This is surely where the future of our malls and retail locations lies.
 By integrating with the local community and increasing their function beyond the solely retail, centres can become robust against fluctuations in spend, although this requires an investment in auxiliary services including the provision of play.

-Clearhill see their future in the space of providing free and “pay for play” opportunities and we are continuing our investment in this area, with new and exclusive fun solutions coming in 2017.
+Clearhill see their future in the space of providing free and “pay for play” opportunities and we are continuing our investment in this area, with new and exclusive fun solutions coming in 2017 and beyond.

 With the challenges of Brexit, available space, consumer demands and rising costs there’s lots to tackle in the coming months and years, but by remaining close to our customers, understanding their pressures and needs and working very hard to deliver for them, we’re determined to achieve our goals.
 It is this determination which will see us through these challenges and we’ve no doubt it will serve us well, as it has for the past 25 years.